qiskit-community/qiskit-experiments/docs/tutorials/curve_analysis.rst

 .. _curve_analysis_fixed_param:

-Fitting with Fixed Parameters
+Fitting with fixed parameters
 -----------------------------

-You can also remain certain parameters unchanged during the fitting by specifying the parameter names in the analysis option ``fixed_parameters``.
+You can also keep certain parameters unchanged during the fitting by specifying the parameter names in the analysis option ``fixed_parameters``.
 This feature is useful especially when you want to define a subclass of a particular analysis class.

 .. jupyter-input::